techgnosis/linux-guide/readme.md

-These are notes collected while running Arch and Void.
+These are notes I collected while running Arch and Void on my desktop.
+These notes are for me and they are not particulaly presentable.

 # Install
 Both Arch and Void have very similar [install](install.md) procedures.
 Void can use musl for it's C library which makes the install process shorter than when using glibc.